Java UDF

 Java UDTF

 A Java UDTF is a user-defined table function implemented in the Java language.
-The biggest difference between a UDTF and a general UDF is that a general UDF returns a scalar value, that is, one row of data, whereas a UDTF can return multiple rows of data.
+The main difference between a UDTF and a regular UDF is that a regular UDF returns a single scalar value, which corresponds to a single row of data, whereas a UDTF can return multiple rows of data.

 Create a Java UDTF

-You can compile and package the following code as my_split.jar, and then create a Java UDTF in an OBServer node.
-Here is an example:
+You can compile and package the following code into my_split.jar, then create a Java UDTF in OBServer.
+Example:

 package my.test;